Creative Links - Working with Social Media Influencers and Journalists

 Creative Links: Working with Social Media Influencers and Journalists

-Nyasha Daley, PR and social media strategist and director of Living Content Ltd. will chair the conversation.
-Drawing from the panellists breadth of jewellery journalism experience, the conversation will explore how content is sourced, how to attract attention and much more.
-There will be the opportunity to ask questions and join in.
+Nyasha Daley, PR and social media strategist and director of Living Content Ltd., chairs the conversation.
+Drawing from the panellists breadth of jewellery journalism experience, the conversation explores how content is sourced, how to attract attention and much more.

 Who are the speakers?

 Katerina Perez is a globetrotting jewellery aficionado whose passion has blossomed into a thriving career as an authoritative voice in the industry.
 With more than 300,000 followers on Instagram, you could call her an influencer, too, but as a jewellery insider with more than 12 years of experience in the business, her expertise goes much deeper than that.

 After training as a gemmologist at The Gemmological Association of Great Britain (Gem-A) while working for Tiffany & Co., Russian-born, Paris-based Katerina spent time at Chaumet, Asprey and Boghossian, gaining seven sales and management experience.
 In 2011 she changed careers, becoming a freelance journalist and content editor.
 The reason behind this sudden switch?
 The customers she had met only wanted to know about the carat weights and prices of jewels, whereas Katerina was much more interested in the craftsmanship and design.